jsx-eslint/eslint-plugin-react/docs/rules/no-danger.md

-# Prevent usage of dangerous JSX properties (no-danger)
+# Prevent usage of dangerous JSX properties (react/no-danger)

 Dangerous properties in React are those whose behavior is known to be a common source of application vulnerabilities.
 The properties names clearly indicate they are dangerous and should be avoided unless great care is taken.